Police searching for gunmen in Miami area shooting that left at least 2 dead, 21 injured

 “We must break the cycle of violence — there is a cycle,” Levine Cava said during the news conference.
 “Gun violence is an epidemic, and the pandemic has intensified it.”

-Miami-Dade county commissioner Keon Hardemon called the recent gun violence “acts of domestic terrorism.”
+Miami-Dade County Commissioner Keon Hardemon called the recent gun violence “acts of domestic terrorism.”

-“Anytime a shooter strikes 20 people, most of whom have nothing to do with whatever their issue is — anytime they strike them down and they die in our community, it is meant to keep us from having a regular life here in Miami-Dade County,” he said.
+“Any time a shooter strikes 20 people, most of whom have nothing to do with whatever their issue is — any time they strike them down and they die in our community, it is meant to keep us from having a regular life here in Miami-Dade County,” he said.
 “It is to keep us from going out and enjoying ourselves.”

 “It is to put a chill in our communities,” Hardemon said.